 Invasive Tree Removals to date

 Parks & Rec has focused on removing invasive trees in the area near our proposed demo exclosure.
-The HWRP continues to engage volunteers in removing invasive shrubs, primarily privet, jetbead and honeysuckle, among other invasives, and will begin addressing Japanese barberry shrubs in the spring of 2021.
+The HWRP continues to engage volunteers in removing invasive shrubs, primarily: privet, jetbead, Japanese barberry and honeysuckle.

 Japanese Barberry Survey

 Volunteers surveyed Japanese barberry in August-September of 2020 and found over 850 shrubs.
 We've removed about half this number.
 (Red bushes represent the barberry bushes we surveyed, and green skulls the bushes we have removed.)
-Barberry tends to colonize entire understories of area preserves if not forcibly removed, and such infestations create a favorable microclime for deer tick reproduction.
-Join the Barberry Busters!
+Barberry tends to colonize entire understories of area preserves if not forcibly removed, and such infestations create a favorable microclime for deer tick reproduction.. → Become a Barberry Buster!

 Mile-a-Minute & Japanese Angelica

 We've found fast-growing mile-a-minute in a few of areas of Hillside Woods.
 Click the link to learn more about it - for example, it can grow six inches a day! - and learn to identify it; please remove it wherever you see it!
 If it has berries, put them in the trash; do not compost them.
 Volunteers have remediated some of the mile-a-minute patches in Hillside Woods, but they will require consistent vigilance.